Construction (Design and Management) Regulations 2015

-The Construction (Design and Management) Regulations 2015, also known as CDM Regulations or CDM 2015, which came into force on 6 April 2015, are regulations governing the way construction projects of all sizes and types are planned in the UK.
-Replacing Construction (Design and Management) Regulations 2007, CDM 2015 is the latest update to the regulations that aim to improve the overall health, safety and welfare of those working in construction.
-These regulations offer a very broad definition of what construction works are- everyone involved in a construction project, including home maintenance and improvement works, has responsibility for health and safety.
+The Construction (Design and Management) Regulations 2015 (SI 2015/51), also known as CDM Regulations or CDM 2015, which came into force on 6 April 2015, are regulations governing the way construction projects of all sizes and types are planned in the UK.
+Replacing the Construction (Design and Management) Regulations 2007 (SI 2007/320), CDM 2015 is the latest update to the regulations that aim to improve the overall health, safety and welfare of those working in construction.
+These regulations offer a very broad definition of what construction works are: everyone involved in a construction project, including home maintenance and improvement works, has responsibility for health and safety.

 Regulation

 Statistics published by Osborne Clarke claim up to 85% of businesses affected by the regulations do not consider themselves to be in the construction industry.
 CDM 2015 places legal duties on all involved in a construction project; duties which are enforceable by criminal law.

 CDM 2015 aims to ensure health and safety issues are appropriately considered during the development of construction projects.
 The overall goal is to reduce the risk of harm to those who have to build, use and maintain structures.
 The regulations were originally introduced in 1994 in compliance with European Directive 92/57/EEC and were previously revised in the CDM Regulations 2007.

 CDM Regulations 2015 define responsibilities according to particular roles from client, designer and contractor.
 The main changes from the CDM Regulations 2007 are: